 Start at the Top

-Once an energy policy is in place, a leadership team should be appointed that represents a solid cross-section of the organization in terms of job function and geography.
+Once an energy efficiency plan is in place, a leadership team should be appointed that represents a solid cross-section of the organization in terms of job function and geography.
 This team is responsible for both establishing reduction metrics and tracking measurable energy reduction goals such as percentage reductions or absolute reductions, water- and sewer-use savings or increased equipment production capacity and reliability.

+Energy efficiency plans need to be supported by data.
 The two basic types of energy-saving-initiative measurements are metered and calculated.
 In a perfect world, all energy savings would be metered.
 The cost of metering the exact savings can be cost prohibitive to implement.
 Conversely, calculated savings had an added complication of making adjustments for effects of year-to-year production activity, weather-related energy usage and/or other variables to be truly accurate.

 One solution to this dilemma is an energy monitoring system.
 For example, tekWorx Xpress® monitors energy performance, equipment operation and associated energy costs daily, month and yearly and presents this data in an easy-to-read dashboard.
 Xpress® also offers real-time energy performance comparison and efficiency ranking, providing instant insight energy use a portfolio’s collective energy profile and how each site ranks relative to the efficiency of the others.